chaloemchai-beer/devops-capstone-project/README.md

-# TDD / BDD Final Project Template
+# devops-capstone-project

-This repository contains the template to be used for the Final Project for the Coursera course **Introduction to TDD/BDD**.
+This repository contains the template to be used for the Final Project for the Coursera course **devops-capstone-project**.

 ## Usage